 In the last decade, Kentucky Democratic women have made great strides across the Commonwealth, yet numbers are still shy of gender parity.
 For the 2020 Legislative Session, 18 of the 100 state House seats will be filled by Democratic women.
 In the Senate, Democratic women will fill 2 of the 38 seats.
 However, rural Democrats have not been as successful as their urban counterparts: in Kentucky Appalachian communities, only 4 House seats are held by Democratic women, and only one seat in the Senate.

 Gender parity is what we want.
-We envision a legislature with less divineness, more compromise, and effective legislative solutions.
+Envisioning a legislature with less divisiveness, more compromise, and effective legislative solutions.
 With more women, we see a brighter present and future for our families, friends, and communities; a government that honors a region of profound beauty, bountiful resources, and a rich history of perseverance.